JonKing93/Paleo-DA-Hackathon--October-2022/README.md

 # Paleo-DA-Hackathon--October-2022

-Holds the website for the DASH Hackathon occuring in October 2022.
+This repository holds the code used to build the website for the Paleo DA Hackathon in October 2022.